Thousands protest against Serbian leader despite warnings of virus risk | Health

 Thousands protest against Serbian leader despite warnings of virus risk

-Serbian police fired tear gas at protesters after being pelted with flares and stones on Wednesday as thousands protested in front of the Belgrade parliament despite warnings such gatherings could spread coronavirus infections.
+Serbian police fired tear gas at anti-government protesters after being pelted with flares and stones on Wednesday as thousands protested in front of the Belgrade Parliament despite warnings that such gatherings could spread coronavirus infections.

-Protesters also skirmished with police in the northern city of Novi Sad.
-Although he had on Tuesday said a new lockdown would be imposed in Belgrade this weekend, Vucic said on Wednesday he had ultimately advised the government and health authorities not to introduce it.
+Violence also erupted in the northern town of Novi Sad, Nis in the south and Kragujevac in central Serbia when police clashed with anti-government protesters.
+Vucic on Wednesday said he had ultimately advised the government and health authorities not to introduce a new lockdown in Belgrade.
 The government will announce a new set of restrictive measures on Thursday, he said.

 The government blames a lack of sanitary discipline among the public, especially in nightclubs.